denisov-v/AssessRealNums/README.md

 AssessRealNums
 ==============

-Results of assessing binary representations of real numbers with NIST Statistical Test Suite for grauate qualification work
+Results of assessing binary representations of real numbers with NIST Statistical Test Suite for graduate qualification work